 All purchasing of goods and services must be subject to a competitive process, except in certain exceptional circumstances.

 We use the following tendering methods, depending on the estimated value of the contract:

 Quotes are sought from a minimum of three competitive suppliers and the most suitable option is selected.

 Specifications and requests for written quotes are emailed to at least three providers.
 Offers are evaluated objectively against the specified requirements and the most suitable offer is selected.

 For purchases in this range, the tender process is normally advertised on e-tenders, the Irish Government Public Procurement Portal.
 This is intended to give SMEs throughout the island of Ireland the opportunity to tender.
 However, exceptional or urgent circumstances may require us to invite tenders directly from a number of selected operators without advertising.

 At this level, calls for tenders are published on the eTenders website and in the Official Journal of the EU.
-Contracts above this threshold are awarded according to EU Directive 2004/18/EC as transposed into Irish law by the European Communities (Award of Public Authorities’ Contracts) 2006 (S.I.
-329 of 2006).
+Contracts above this threshold are awarded according to EU Directive 2014/24/EU as transposed into Irish law by the European Communities (Award of Public Authorities’ Contracts) 2016 (S.I.
+284 of 2016).

-We use certain goods and services from mandatory NPS pan-government framework contracts.
+We use certain goods and services from mandatory OGP pan-government framework contracts.
 These include: